-|It can take up to five years for you to repay your debts under a Chapter 13 plan.||While it generally takes longer for you to pay off your debts, you will have more time to make your payments, and Chapter 13 trustees may be flexible on the terms of your payments.
-You may be able to stretch out your debt payments, reduce the amounts of your payments, or giving up an item of your property that you are making payments on.
-Also, once you successfully complete a repayment plan under Chpater 13, individual creditors cannot obligate you to pay them in full.|
+|It can take up to five years for you to repay your debts under a Chapter 13 plan.||While it generally takes longer for you to pay off your debts, you'll have more time to make your payments, and Chapter 13 trustees may be flexible on the terms of your payments.
+You may be able to stretch out your debt payments, reduce the amounts of your payments, or give up an item of your property that you're making payments on.
+Also, once you successfully complete a repayment plan under Chapter 13, individual creditors can't obligate you to pay them in full.|

 |Debts must be paid out of your "disposable" income, which is whatever income you have left over after necessities (such as food, shelter, medical care) are paid.
-All of your extra cash is thus tied up during the entire repayment plan.||While you are making payments under a Chapter 13 plan, you get to keep the property you are making payments on.|
+All of your extra cash is thus tied up during the entire repayment plan.||While you're making payments under a Chapter 13 plan, you get to keep the property you're making payments on.|

 |Bankruptcy will ruin your credit for some time to come.
 A Chapter 13 bankruptcy can remain on your credit report for up to 10 years.||Although a Chapter 13 bankruptcy stays on your record for years, missed debt payments, defaults, repossessions, and lawsuits will also hurt your credit, and may be more complicated to explain to a future lender than bankruptcy.|

-|You will lose all your credit cards.||Your credit cards probably got you in this mess to start with, so it's hard to see that as a bad thing.
+|You'll lose all your credit cards.||Your credit cards probably got you in this mess to start with, so it's hard to see that as a bad thing.
 You may also be able to obtain new lines of credit within one to three years of filing bankruptcy, although at a much higher interest rate.|

-|Bankruptcy will make it nearly impossible to get a mortgage, if you don't already have one||There are lenders who specialize in lending to "bad risks," although that is an unfair characterization to make of someone who has taken a major step to solve financial difficulties.|
+|Bankruptcy will make it nearly impossible to get a mortgage, if you don't already have one.||There are lenders who specialize in lending to "bad risks," although that is an unfair characterization to make of someone who's taken a major step to solve financial difficulties.|

-|You cannot file for Chapter 7 bankruptcy if you previously went through bankruptcy proceedings under Chapter 13 within the last six years.||If, however, you obtained a Chapter 13 discharge in good faith after paying at least 70% of your unsecured debts, the six-year bar does not apply.|
+|You can't file for Chapter 7 bankruptcy if you previously went through bankruptcy proceedings under Chapter 13 within the last six years.||If, however, you obtained a Chapter 13 discharge in good faith after paying at least 70 percent of your unsecured debts, the six-year bar doesn't apply.|

 |Declaring bankruptcy under Chapter 13 now will make it harder to declare under Chapter 7 later.||Declaring bankruptcy now can get you started sooner on rebuilding your credit.
-Although, you can only file under Chapter 7 once every six years, you can always get a Chapter 13 plan if there is another disaster before you are entitled to file for Chapter 7.
+Although, you can only file under Chapter 7 once every six years, you can always get a Chapter 13 plan if there's another disaster before you're entitled to file for Chapter 7.
 You may file for a Chapter 13 plan repeatedly, although each filing appears on your credit record.|

-|Bankruptcy will not relieve you of your obligations to pay alimony and/or child support.||Short of a court order from family court, nothing else will relieve you of your alimony and child support obligations.
+|Bankruptcy won't relieve you of your obligations to pay alimony and/or child support.||Short of a court order from family court, nothing else will relieve you of your alimony and child support obligations.
 At least bankruptcy will alleviate many of your other financial obligations|

-|Bankruptcy will not get rid of your student loan debt.||Nothing will get rid of student loan debt, and at least bankruptcy will prevent your lenders from aggressive collection action.|
+|Bankruptcy won't get rid of your student loan debt.||Nothing will get rid of student loan debt, and at least bankruptcy will prevent your lenders from aggressive collection action.|

-|You will have to explain to a judge or trustee how you got into a financial mess.
+You'll have to explain to a judge or trustee how you got into a financial mess.